 Sprint customers are also seeing the first benefits to being part of the T-Mobile family — at least if they have a newer 5G phone.
 Starting in April, T-Mobile that Sprint subscribers with a Galaxy S20 will have access to the Uncarrier's nationwide 5G network.

 This question highlights the fundamental difference between Sprint’s 5G service and everyone else’s — and unfortunately, it’s not a difference that totally works to the carrier’s favor.

 Sprint is devoting excess supply of its mid-band spectrum to 5G, rather than using millimeter wave (mmWave) as Verizon and others are doing.
 And it’s mmWave that will ultimately bring the 1Gbps-plus speeds and imperceptible latency that carriers have been promising us 5G would deliver for the last several years.

-That said, Sprint’s 2.5GHz-based 5G service will still be faster than LTE.
-To get it up and running, the carrier is augmenting its LTE deployment with Massive MIMO antennas to support 5G as well.
+That said, Sprint’s 2.5GHz-based 5G service is still faster than LTE.
+To get it up and running, the carrier augmented its LTE deployment with Massive MIMO antennas to support 5G as well.
 This strategy doesn’t require quite the same investment in new technologies as mmWave 5G, so it allows Sprint to move a bit more swiftly in bringing 5G to its customers.
 Mid-band spectrum also reaches farther than mmWave, which is likely how Sprint can justify its “real coverage” claims.

 The downside to this tactic, however, will be slower speeds out of the gate.
-At Sprint's 5G launch event in Dallas, John Saw, Sprint’s chief technology officer, said that while gigabit speeds were possible, the reality is that download speeds will be closer to hundreds of megabits per second.
+At Sprint's 5G launch event in Dallas last year, John Saw, Sprint’s chief technology officer, said that while gigabit speeds were possible, the reality is that download speeds will be closer to hundreds of megabits per second.